darianyang/mm-github-pages-test/_pages/join_us.md

 **Persistence** - We value failures as opportunities for learning, noting that many scientific discoveries are made after countless failed attempts.

-**Mentorship** - We provide the mentorship and resources to support each person in realizing their full potential.
-We maintain a practice of constructive feedback, including specific solutions or strategies whenever possible.
+**Mentorship** - We provide the mentorship, community, and resources to support each person in realizing their full potential.

 **Collaboration** - We find joy in collaborating with experimental labs to validate our theoretical efforts and address questions that cannot be answered by experiments.
 We seek to make science an inclusive, global effort.